Dexus/blueimp-file-upload-expressjs-plus/README.md

 };

 ```
+IMPORTANT: These changes has only been tested to local not aws.
 * imageVersions (support for width='auto')
 * uniqueFilename: true (generate uuid filename)
 * thumbnail (changed default width from 99 to 100)